OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_100.md

    ![](images/100/5.JPG)

 - Once the installation is complete, you will end up on the Finish page.
-At this point, you can click the Close button to exit the installation wizard.
+At this point, you can click the **"Close"** button to exit the installation wizard.

 	![](images/100/6.JPG)